core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 It is RECOMMENDED that a CoAP proxy processes a request to be forwarded to a group URI only if it is explicitly enabled to do so.
 If such functionality is not explicitly enabled, the default response returned to the client is 5.01 (Not Implemented).
 Furthermore, a proxy SHOULD be explicitly configured (e.g., by allow-listing and/or client authentication) to allow proxied CoAP group requests only from specific client(s).

 The operation of HTTP-to-CoAP proxies for multicast CoAP requests is specified in {{Sections 8.4 and 10.1 of RFC8075}}.
-In this case, the "application/http" media type is used to let the proxy return multiple CoAP responses -- each translated to a HTTP response -- back to the HTTP client.
+In this case, the "application/http" media type is used to let the proxy return multiple CoAP responses -- each translated to an HTTP response -- back to the HTTP client.
 Resulting issues and limitations are also compiled in {{sec-issues-forward-proxies}}.

 A forward-proxying method for HTTP-to-CoAP proxies addressing such issues and limitations is defined in {{I-D.ietf-core-groupcomm-proxy}}.